ashikuzzaman/javashare/README.md

 4) To compile the command is: javac -d . *.java

-5) To compile the command is: java com.java.share.collection.FixedMapRunner
+5) To run the command is: java com.java.share.collection.FixedMapRunner

 For any issue with the program, please email me at ashikuzzaman@gmail.com